Please enter a word below

 Examples of practical measures to adhere to physical distancing guidance in the food-processing environment are to:

+For scenario 1. above, cleaning and disinfection of surfaces will be required, together with consideration for air control.
 Cleaning and disinfection of an area known to have been contaminated is different from routine cleaning and disinfection in that disinfectants are chosen with known virucidal activity and additional risk assessments should be undertaken.

 Advice on decontamination by European Centre for Disease Prevention and Control (ECDC) can be found in this document.
 Holchem have interpreted this guidance into two generic CICs which can be accessed via our website.